opalmedapps/docs/docs/user/opal/opaladmin/index.md

 Some institutions may provide other access options for ease of use, not covered in this document.

 After the URL has been accessed, the user will be directed to the **Opal Admin login** page, as shown below.
 Here they must enter their username and password.
 As needed, the user can click on the language button to suit their language preference.
-Please note that all the instructions in this document are provided in english only.
+Please note that all the instructions in this document are provided in English only.

 Once the personal account information has been entered, click on the **Login** button.